stove-labs/granary/docs/sandboxnet-activating-a-protocol.md

 ```

 ---
-## Alpha protocol parameters
+## Protocol parameters

-Alpha protocol can be customized by a `protocol_parameters.json` file.
+Protocol can be customized by a `protocol_parameters.json` file.

 ### Notable configuration options